NLnetLabs/routinator/doc/manual/source/json-metrics.rst

 metrics in JSON format ``/api/v1/status`` endpoint.
 Here you can find an overview of all metrics and their meaning.

-The JSON metrics consist of an object with the following members:
+The JSON metrics consists of an object with the following members:

 ``version``
     The version of Routinator.